ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 ## Provision a {{site.data.keyword.la_short}} instance
 {: #provision_logna_instance}

-From the moment, an application is deployed to a {{site.data.keyword.containerlong_notm}} cluster in {{site.data.keyword.Bluemix_notm}}, the app starts generating diagnostic output, i.e. logs and you may want to access and analyze different types of logs such as worker logs, pod logs, app logs, or network logs to troubleshoot problems and pre-empt issues.
+Applications deployed to a {{site.data.keyword.containerlong_notm}} cluster in {{site.data.keyword.Bluemix_notm}} will likely generate some level of diagnostic output, i.e. logs.
+As a developer or an operator, you may want to access and analyze different types of logs such as worker logs, pod logs, app logs, or network logs to troubleshoot problems and pre-empt issues.

 By using the {{site.data.keyword.la_short}} service, it is possible to aggregate logs from various sources and retain them as long as needed.
 This allows to analyze the "big picture" when required and to troubleshoot more complex situations.

 To provision a {{site.data.keyword.la_short}} service,